goaww/go-patterns/README.md

 * Program to an interface, not an implementation.
 * Favor composition over inheritance.
 * Strive for loosely coupled designs between object that interact
+* Classes should be open for extension, but closed for modification